-Speaking of serving the community, our cover story features Kayla Herget, MD, who is the first Fellow to participate in the Vera Z. Dwyer Fellowship in Hospice and Palliative Medicine, at the Indiana University School of Medicine.
-A generous $1.75 million gift from the Vera Z. Dwyer Charitable Trust includes a $1 million matching grant to permanently fund the Dwyer Fellowship.
+Speaking of serving the community, our cover story features Kayla Herget, MD, who is the first Fellow to participate in the Vera Z. Dwyer Fellowship in Hospice and Palliative Medicine program, at the Indiana University School of Medicine.
+A generous $1.75 million gift from the Vera Z. Dwyer Charitable Trust includes a $1 Million matching grant to permanently fund the Dwyer Fellowship.
 This funding will underwrite the Fellowship training of one physician each year to become board certified in Hospice and Palliative Medicine.
-I think you’ll enjoy learning about this compassionate doctor, as well as reading more about the Fellowship Program and Vera Z. Dwyer.
+I think you’ll enjoy learning about this compassionate doctor, as well as reading more about the fellowship program and Vera Z. Dwyer.

-Looking forward, we are thrilled to announce our 34th Helping Hands Award recipient, who will be honored on May 2, 2018.
-In the words of Mahatma Ghandi, “The best way to find yourself is to lose yourself in the service of others,” and this special individual has been serving our community for more than 60 years – but you’ll have to read ahead to find out who it is!
+Looking forward, we are thrilled to announce our 34th Helping Hands Award winner, who will be honored on May 2, 2018.
+In the words of Mahatma Ghandi, “the best way to find yourself is to lose yourself in the service of others” and this special individual has been serving our community for more than 60 years – but you’ll have to read ahead to find out who it is!

 At the Hospice Foundation and Center for Hospice Care, we strive to lose ourselves in service to the community – we hope you will continue to join us.